 You probably know that old saying: "The mind is like water.
 When it’s turbulent, it’s difficult to see.
 When it’s calm, everything becomes clear."

-When your mind is full of thoughts and stories, ruminating past events, contemplating "what if's.." and worst case scenarios, it's like a turbulent lake or the stormy sea, full of waves roughing up the sand from the ground.
+When your mind is full of thoughts and stories, ruminating past events, contemplating "what if's.." and worst-case scenarios, it's like a turbulent lake or the stormy sea, full of waves roughing up the sand from the ground.
 It appears filthy and unclear.
 By taking the time out, time to slow down, you smooth out the clutter.
 Your mind becomes calm and you can see all the way through.
-Suddenly you can see all kinds of things you haven't been aware of before, colourful tiny fishes, mussels, little stones, plants, coral.
+Suddenly you can see all kinds of things you haven't been aware of before, colorful tiny fishes, mussels, little stones, plants, and coral.
 They have been there all along, yet invisible to your eye.
-You are back to be more present, calm and focused.
+You are back to being more present, calm, and focused.

-The practise of Self Hypnosis or meditation for example allows you not only to relax and ease into the present moment, yet to discover feelings, new impressions, hints, different possibilities, that might have been there all the time, hidden, cluttered.
+The practice of Self Hypnosis or meditation for example allows you not only to relax and ease into the present moment, yet to discover feelings, new impressions, hints, and different possibilities, that might have been there all the time, hidden, cluttered.
 You can inspire yourself, gain insights and surprise yourself.

 Combining your time out, may it be in the bathtub, on the sofa, in bed, on your office chair, on your way to work even, on a walk, you name it, with visualizations you can connect with yourself on a different level.

 Your unconscious mind doesn't distinguish between reality and imagination, and so it all appears "as real as real" to your mind.